 Lower School students will be successful members of the St. Mary’s Community by developing their social, emotional, and spiritual selves through our “Cast of Character” program.
 Cast, the scientific term for a group of falcons, provides our falcons with the opportunity to bond as a community to demonstrate character.
 The Cast of Falcon parents, students, and teachers will share in the responsibility to learn and practice the IB Attitudes and Learner Profile to develop positive character.
-Students will be provided the knowledge, skills, and tools needed to be successful with the use of the Responsive Classroom’s approach to building positive community through the following learning opportunities:
+Students will be provided with the knowledge, skills, and tools needed to be successful with the use of the Responsive Classroom’s approach to building a positive community through the following learning opportunities:

 - collaborate with others, build new relationships and strengthen existing relationships